theroutercompany/api_router/docs/deployment.md

 # Deployment Guide

 This project ships via Render using the blueprint in `render.yaml`.
-The service builds the Go gateway with the root Dockerfile and exposes a single web process that listens on port `8080`.
+The service builds the Go gateway with the Dockerfile and exposes a single web process that listens on port `8080`.

+In addition to Render, the repository includes packaging assets under `deploy/`:

+- `deploy/docker/Dockerfile` – reference container build that emits a static binary and distroless runtime image (see `deploy/docker/README.md`).
+- `deploy/systemd/apigw.service` – systemd unit for running the daemon locally or on VMs (see `deploy/systemd/README.md`).

 ## Prerequisites